How To Use The Chase Sapphire Reserve Annual $300 Travel Credit

 Yes.
-Grocery purchases earn 1x points and gas purchases earn 5x points through September 30, 2020.
+Grocery and gas purchases earn 1x points.
 This is true even if those purchases counted towards the annual travel credit.

 It depends on when you signed up.
 Those who signed up before May 21, 2017, have a period from after their December statement through their next December statement.
 Those who signed up after May 21, 2017, have 12 months starting on the date of their first statement.

 The Chase Sapphire Reserve is a premium travel-focused credit card, and it has a hefty $550 annual fee.
 The $300 annual travel credit essentially brings down the annual fee to $250.
 If you take advantage of the $60 DoorDash statement credit, the annual fee nets out to $190.

 While $190 is still steep, you can more than makeup for the fee by taking advantage of the card’s many benefits, including the $100 Global Entry/TSA PreCheck application fee reimbursement, 3x points on travel and dining, and primary auto collision insurance for rental cars.